rojo-rbx/rojo/README.md

 The tool will tell you whether it found an existing project.
 You should then be able to connect and use the project from within Roblox Studio!

 ### Migrating an Existing Roblox Project
-**Coming soon!**
+[Bi-directional script syncing](https://github.com/LPGhatguy/rojo/issues/5) is on the roadmap for Rojo this year, but isn't implemented.

+In the mean-time, manually migrating scripts is probably the best route forward.

 ### Syncing into Roblox
-In order to sync code into Roblox, you'll need to add one or more "partitions" to your configuration.
-A partition tells Rojo how to map directories to Roblox objects.
+In order to sync code into Roblox, you'll need toadd one or more *partitions* to your configuration.
+A partition tells Rojo how to map directories on your filesystem to Roblox objects.

-Each entry in the partitions table has a unique name, a filesystem path, and the full name of the Roblox object to sync into.
+Each entry in the `partitions` map has a unique name, a filesystem path, and the full name of the Roblox object to sync into.

 For example, if you want to map your `src` directory to an object named `My Cool Game` in `ReplicatedStorage`, you could use this configuration: